 11. The 5 AM Club: Own Your Morning, Elevate Your Life

-This book is a practical narration of things which could be followed by everyone who has a strong grit and attitude in life to achieve something which could help oneself and others.
+This book is a practical narration of things that could be followed by everyone who has a strong grit and attitude in life to achieve something which could help oneself and others.

-This book of Robin Sharma does clear the way of waking up early in the morning with all the facts.
-And why it has been difficult to wake up early all these years and how to overcome it via various step by step guide to own your morning.
+This book by Robin Sharma does clear the way of waking up early in the morning with all the facts.
+And why it has been difficult to wake up early all these years and how to overcome it via various step-by-step guides to own your morning.
 All of them are easily implementable.

 You know people who wake up early are mostly leaders.
 So If you are a student you also need to wake up early.
-Not just wake up at 5 am is quite enough.
-No in this book you will get the idea that what to do after wake up.
+Not just waking up at 5 am is quite enough.
+No in this book you will get the idea that what to do after waking up.
 Again highly recommend the book for students.